Whole language: Goodman's four proposed cueing systems

 The "graph" part of the word "graphophonemic" means the shape or symbol of the graphic input, i.e., the text.
 According to Goodman, these systems work together to help readers guess the right word.
 He emphasized that pronouncing individual words will involve the use of all three systems (letter clues, meaning clues from context, and syntactical structure of the sentence).

 The graphophonemic cues are related to the sounds we hear (the phonological system including individual letters and letter combinations), the letters of the alphabet, and the conventions of spelling, punctuation, and print.
 Students who are emerging readers use these cues considerably.
-However, in the English language, there is a very imprecise relationship between written symbols and sound symbols.
+However, in the English language, there is not a perfectly precise relationship between written symbols and sound symbols.
 Sometimes the relationships and their patterns do not work, as in the example of great and head.

-Proficient readers and writers draw on their prior experiences with text and the other cueing systems, as well as the phonological system, as their reading and writing develops.
-Ken Goodman writes that, "The cue systems are used simultaneously and interdependently.
+Theories about how children learn to pronounce these words is part and parcel of the reading wars.
+Goodman suggested, but did not prove experimentally, that proficient readers and writers draw on their prior experiences with text and the other cueing systems as well as the phonological system, as their reading and writing develops.
+He wrote that "The cue systems are used simultaneously and interdependently.
 What constitutes useful graphic information depends on how much syntactic and semantic information is available.
-Within high contextual constraints an initial consonant may be all that is needed to identify an element and make possible the prediction of an ensuing sequence or the confirmation of prior predictions."
-He continues with, "Reading requires not so much skills as strategies that make it possible to select the most productive cues."
-He believes that reading involves the interrelationship of all the language systems.
-Readers sample and make judgments about which cues from each system will provide the most useful information in making predictions that will get them to meaning.
+Within high contextual constraints, an initial consonant may be all that is needed to identify an element and make possible the prediction of an ensuing sequence or the confirmation of prior predictions."
+He continued with "Reading requires not so much skills as strategies that make it possible to select the most productive cues."
+He believed that reading involves the interrelationship of all the language systems, that is, that readers sample and make judgments about which cues from each system will provide the most useful information in making predictions that will get them to meaning.
 Goodman provides a partial list of the various systems readers use as they interact with text.
-Within the graphophonemic system there are:
+Within the grapho-phonemic system, there are: